wsydney76/craft4-ddev-starter/README.md

 This starter comes with a mix of functionality that is likely to be used in every project.

 * Pages section: We don't use singles, instead dedicated entry sections.
-Main navigation shows level 2 entries.
+Main navigation shows children of the homepage.
   * Home page
   * News Index: paginated card view of news entries
   * FAQs: FAQs with Alpine JS component